karthikeyansub/employee-database-service/README.md

 ## Employee Database Service

+It's an internal API which will be accessed with basic authorization.

 # Requirement Clarification

 * Many to One between Employee to Project, This means an employee can work on many project.
 And each project is assigned to one employee.